-In the line of fire, Arab states urge Trump to deescalate Israel-Iran war
+In the line of fire, Arab states urge Trump to de-escalate Israel-Iran war

 The Israeli air force has refrained from using Gulf Arab and Jordanian airspace to reach Iran, and some say there is a “quiet understanding” the U.S. will not appear to be using its Middle East bases to support the Israeli offensive.

-The White House has told Arab states this week it will not get involved in the offensive unless Americans come under attack, Axios reports.
+The White House told Arab states this week it will not get involved in the offensive unless Americans come under attack, Axios reports.

 U.S. bases and other targets